rchildree/furman/ltn-315/syllabus.md

 Close readings of Latin texts, focusing on advanced understanding of syntax and style, and approaches to translation.

 ## Purpose, method, goals
-In this course we will read Seneca’s *De Brevitate Vitae* with an eye towards
+In this course we will read Seneca’s *De Brevitate Vitae* with an eye towards these goals:

-@@

-Our goals in this course:
-1. @@
+1. Improving our Latin reading skills
+2. Accurately tracing the argument of a philosophical text
+3. Using a scholarly commentary appropriately to understand the text better
+4. Discovering researchable questions

 ## Expectations and evaluation
 @@